-Hyperledger Foundation

-was founded in 2015 to bring transparency and efficiency to the enterprise thriving ecosystem around open source blockchain software technologies.
-As a project of the Linux Foundation, Hyperledger community of member and non-member organizations, individual contributors and software developers building enterprise-grade platforms, for multi-party systems using blockchain, distributed ledger, and related technologies.
+Hyperledger Foundation was founded in 2015 to bring transparency and efficiency to the enterprise market by fostering a thriving ecosystem around open source blockchain software technologies.
+As a project of the Linux Foundation, Hyperledger Foundation coordinates a community of member and non-member organizations, individual contributors and software developers building enterprise-grade platforms, libraries, tools and solutions for multi-party systems using blockchain, distributed ledger, and related technologies.
 To learn more, visit www.hyperledger.org.